farhanbaig/marvel/README.md

 - NVActivityIndicatorView used to display activity indicator
 - Reason: To save development time.

+#### DI (Dependency Inversion)
+- For loose coupling by using abstraction
+- Easy for testing by mocking dependencies.

 #### Why Combine
 - No need to use multiple delegates and completion handlers